Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 Trailhead: Google Maps link to trailhead

 This trail is more out of the way (and that’s saying something for Argentina), just north of the city of Ushuaia in the southernmost province of Tierra del Fuego.
 The journey to the bottom of the earth is certainly worth it for the amazing views, not just from this hike itself, but of the city’s entire surroundings.
-And who wouldn’t jump at chance to touch a glacier?...
+And who wouldn’t jump at the chance to touch a glacier?...
 Okay, some people, sure.
 But I trust you’re quite the outdoorsy type if you’re on this page.

 However, the Vinciguerra Glacier trail isn’t for the unfit or ill-equipped.
-If you’re neither of these things, keep reading about this incredible half day trail.
+If you’re neither of these things, keep reading about this incredible half-day trail.

 The walk affords some unique and beautiful natural landscapes from start to finish, all year round, but fall and winter are obviously the seasons when you’re going to get the iciest conditions.
-This is both a blessing, because the ice and snow make everything more spectacular; and a curse, because this trail is already on the muddy side, and the worse weather conditions mean more mud.
+This is both a blessing because the ice and snow make everything more spectacular; and a curse, because this trail is already on the muddy side, and the worse weather conditions mean more mud.
 Be prepared for slippery terrain by packing some tundra-appropriate footwear, even crampons to be safe.

 Map of the Vinciguerra Glacier trail in Argentina